jwunderl/pxt-arcade/docs/courses/csintro1/tilemap/interactions.md

 1. Start with the code from example #1
 2. Add an ``||controller:on A button pressed||`` event that ``||darts:throws||`` the golfBall, and increases score by 1
 3. Add a ``||scene:set tile to||`` block so that the brown tiles are walls
-4. Create a sprite that is a flag, and place it at x=120 y=105 - this will place it right behind the wall.
+4. Create a sprite that is a flag, and place it at x=120 y=105 - this will place it right behind the wall
 5. Add an ``||sprites:overlap||`` event between the ball and the flag that ``||game:splashes||`` a congratulation message containing their score, then causes a ``||game:game over||``

 Play around with the game for a bit; what happens when you hit a wall?
 Try and land on top of the wall that is blocking the flag; what happens?